meghana-nr/url-shortener/README.md

      http://localhost:8000/
     ```

 ## Example
+  -  ```
-  - After running the npm command on the terminal , go to http://localhost:8080 on the browser
+  1. After running the npm command on the terminal , go to http://localhost:8080 on the browser
-  - Type "https://www.amazon.com" on URL box.
+  2. Type "https://www.amazon.com" on URL box.
 Note - http:// or https:// is mandatory
-  - Click on "shorten" button
+  3. Click on "shorten" button
+    ```
-## About the assignment
+## About the approaches used in the assignment solution
 - Languages
    ```
    1. The solution is written in Embedded Javascript (https://ejs.co/) using npm/node.